Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: Results for three-dimensional transitions

 where $\eta_{\rm Is}$, $\nu_{\rm Is}$, and $\alpha_{\rm Is}=2 - 3\nu_{\rm Is}$ are the critical exponents of the Ising model.
 It follows $\Sigma \approx 0.55 > 0$.

 The model (\ref{cubicth}) is also interesting in the formal limit $N\to 0$.
-In this case it describes the univeral features of randomly-diluted Ising (RDIs) systems~\cite{GL-76,PV-02}.
+In this case it describes the univeral features of randomly diluted Ising (RDIs) systems~\cite{GL-76,PV-02}.
 The critical exponents (see Table~\ref{3Dexp} and Refs.~\cite{PV-00,HPPV-07,PV-02} for a more complete list of results) again satisfy $\Sigma>0$.

-\subsubsection{O(2)$\otimes$O($N$) LGW theories}
+\subsection{O(2)$\otimes$O($N$) LGW theories}

 We finally consider the 3D O(2)$\otimes$O($N$) LGW theories with Hamiltonian density~(\ref{omn}) for small values of $N$.
 For $N=2$ and 3 these models may describe transitions in noncollinear frustrated magnets and the normal-to-planar superfluid transition in $^3$He, see, e.g., Refs.~\cite{Kawamura-98,PV-02,V-07} and references therein.
-The existence of stable FPs in these models, and therefore continuous transitions belonging to corresponding universality classes, is still controversial.
+The existence of continuous transitions and of corresponding stable RG FPs in these models is still controversial.
 While the analyses of high-order perturbative expansions and some numerical simulations favor the existence of stable FPs associated with chiral universality classes for $N=2,3$~\cite{Kawamura-98,PRV-01a,PV-02,CPPV-04,DPV-04}, other theoretical studies do not confirm their existence, or at least their stability~\cite{DMT-04,NT-14,RRSR-25}.
-Note that these FPs for $N=2,\,3$ are not related with the FPs present close to four dimensions for larger values of $N$, a phenomenon that also occurs in the one-component Abelian Higgs theory, as mentioned below.
+Note that these FPs for $N=2,\,3$ are not related to the FPs present close to four dimensions for larger values of $N$, a phenomenon that also occurs in the one-component Abelian Higgs theory~\cite{BPV-25-rev}, see also App.~\ref{lnAH}.

-We now verify the $\nu$ conjecture at the FPs found in Refs.~\cite{PRV-01a,PV-02,CPPV-04,DPV-04} for the chiral O(2)$\otimes$O(2) and O(2)$\otimes$O(3) transitions and of the $^3$He superfluid universality classes (the last one has the same symmetry but a different symmetry breaking pattern with respect to the chiral transition), and verify that the corresponding estimates of the critical exponents satisfy the conjecture (\ref{cong-App}).
+We now verify the $\nu$ conjecture at the FPs found in Refs.~\cite{PRV-01a,PV-02,CPPV-04,DPV-04} for the chiral O(2)$\otimes$O(2) and O(2)$\otimes$O(3) transitions and for the $^3$He superfluid transition (the last one has the same symmetry but a different symmetry breaking pattern with respect to the chiral transition), and verify that the corresponding estimates of the critical exponents satisfy the $\nu$ conjecture.
 A field-theoretical perturbative analysis gives $\nu\approx 0.6$ and $\eta\approx 0.09$ for the O(2)$\otimes$O(2) and O(2)$\otimes$O(3) chiral FPs~\cite{PV-02,CPPV-04}, and $\nu = 0.60(5)$ and $\eta= 0.08(1)$ for the $^3$He superfluid universality class ~\cite{DPV-04}.
 In all cases $\Sigma\approx 0.3 > 0$.